 Liposuction is a flexible surgical procedure that can be performed on a variety of different areas, including:

 Liposuction is commonly performed with other cosmetic plastic surgery procedures, including the mommy makeover, breast reduction, and facelifts.

 All liposuction procedures use the same basic method.
 Small incisions are made in the target area, and a thin, blunt tube called a cannula is inserted into them.
 Fat is removed through the cannula via suction from a vacuum or syringe.
 There are several additional techniques that can make the process easier, including methods for breaking up the fat during the procedure for safer, gentler surgery.

 You can expect to experience swelling and bruising for several weeks.
 There may also be mild leaking from the incisions for a few days, although drains may be placed to help alleviate this.
-These drains will be removed during a follow-up visit after your body contouring surgery in Birmingham, MI.
+These drains will be removed during a follow-up visit after your body sculpting surgery.
 You will be given a compression garment to wear for up to six weeks in order to aid the formation of smooth new contours.

 Sun exposure should be avoided while the scars heal since unprotected sun rays can lead to excessive pigmentation.
 As long as care is taken to avoid the sun, the incisions should become nearly invisible over the course of a year.